-If 10% or more of the initial number of farms are added during the 2- or 3-year cycle, the verification body must perform a verification as per an initial audit.
+If 10% or more of the initial number of farms are added during the 2 or 3 year cycle, the verification body has to perform a verification as per an initial audit.

-If the number of additional farmers is fewer than 10% of the initial total verified farmer base, a surveillance audit, which consists of 50% of the initial audit, is enough.
+If the number of additional farmers is fewer than 10% of the initial total verified farmer base, a surveillance audit, which consists of 50% of the initial audit, is sufficient.